Waitlists & Placement, Organized.

-• Who's first?
+- • Who's first?
 Who's second?
-Who was actually promised that female?
+Who was actually promised which animal?

-• Who wants a specific color?
+- • Who wants a specific color or sex?
 Who's flexible?

-• Who needs to be contacted when a litter is born?
+- • Who needs to be contacted when the next offspring arrive?

 Spreadsheets